hanknac/admin-sdk/README.md

 # Disclaimer
 - The code contained in this repo is not an official Google products
 - Statements or claims are my own and do not represent my employer(s) past or present.
-- I release this source code under Apache License, Version 2.0 .
+- I release this source code under [Apache License, Version 2.0](http://www.apache.org/licenses/LICENSE-2.0)

 # THE END